MillerLabFTW/OpenSLS/README.md

 ### Updates 02/10/16

 - We are excited to annouce that OpenSLS has been published!
-You can find our paper at [PLOS ONE's website] (http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0147399).
+You can find our paper at [PLOS ONE's website](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0147399).
 Many of the hardware-related details (wiring diagrams, G-code editing, Bill of Materials) are in the supporting information, which we have uploaded here.
 - We are releasing our R3 hardware update and the corresponding firmware.
 What's new?
 See below.
 - A Python version of our G-code munging utility is now available, which may be more convenient than our earlier PHP implementation